-Safeguarding concerns about another adult in the school must be referred to the Head of School / Executive Headteacher (or whoever is fulfilling the role in their absence), without delay.
+Safeguarding concerns about another adult in the school must be referred to the Headteacher (or whoever is fulfilling the role in their absence), without delay.

-If the concerns / allegations are about the Head of School/Executive Headteacher, speak to the Trust's CEO or HR Manager.
+If the concerns / allegations are about the Headteacher, speak to the Trust's CEO or HR Manager.